A Distributed Privacy-Preserving Learning Dynamics in General Social Networks: Conclusion and Future Work

 \section{Conclusion and Future Work}

 In this paper, we have presented a distributed privacy-preserving social learning algorithm for general social networks.
-We leverage the notion of differential privacy such that each agent in the social network perturbs its latest option choice to protect its privacy.
-We also utilize random walks to realize effective data sharing among the agents over the social network with general topology.
-Although through the above techniques, the agents make decisions according to the collected incomplete and perturbed information, our theoretical analysis and extensive simulations have shown that, when the number of the agents, i.e. $N$, is sufficiently large, our algorithm has its average regret bounded by a constant with a light-weight communication overhead.
-We have also revealed in this paper the quantitative trade-off between $N$ (and thus the communication overhead) and the privacy budget $\varepsilon$.
+We leverage the notion of LDP such that each agent in the social network perturbs its private adoption for privacy preserving.
+We also utilize random walks to realize efficient experience sharing among the agents over the social network with general topology.
+We have performed solid theoretical analysis to show that when there are a sufficiently number of agents participating in the social learning process, the regret of our algorithm is bounded by a constant with affordable communication overhead (see \textbf{Theorem}~\ref{thm:mhrw} and \textbf{Theorem}~\ref{thm:main}), while the differential privacy of the agents can be preserved locally (see \textbf{Theorem}~\ref{thm:rdldp}).
+Extensive simulations also have been performed to empirically study the trade-off among the number of agents (or communication overhead), privacy preserving and learning utility.